Oktoberfest - ein Fest der Landeshauptstadt München

 Safe Space: Assistance for girls and women

-The Wiesn is a peaceful, enjoyable Volksfest with approximately 6 million visitors annually from around the world.
+The Oktoberfest is a peaceful, enjoyable Volksfest with approximately 6 million visitors annually from around the world.
 When so many people come together, there can always be situations in which quick help is needed.
-That's why the successful campaign "Safe Wiesn for girls and women" has been in existence since 2003, which supports the health department of the city of Munich.
+That's why the successful campaign "Safe Oktoberfest for girls and women" has been in existence since 2003, which supports the health department of the city of Munich.
 This campaign informs female visitors in advance and assists them in unpleasant situations, for example if they are harassed.

 Help in risky situations